TriangleDevOps/policies/speaking-guidelines.md

   descriptions.

-If you have questions about your talk, whether it's concepts or specific materials and it's fitness for presentation to our group, we will be happy to discuss that with you.
+If you have questions about your talk, whether it's concepts or specific materials and its fitness for presentation to our group, we will be happy to discuss that with you.

 Technically speaking, we can generally accommodate VGA and Mini DisplayPort